justinthelaw/justinthelaw/README.md

 # Welcome to Justin's GitHub page! 👋

 ## About Justin

-💼 I'm working as a United States Space Force Developmental Engineer (62E)
+💼 I'm a United States Space Force Developmental Engineer (62E)

 🔥 I'm interested in videogames, running, and traveling

 🐰 I have a pet rabbit named Cheeseball

 👉 Connect with me on [LinkedIn](https://www.linkedin.com/in/justinwingchunglaw/)

 ## Justin's Github Statistics